KawtharE/MyStoreApp/README.md

 ## Introduction

-Working on **Large Scale Projects** need a good choice of technologies to work with, the main goal is to end up with a **robust, maintainable and bug-free application** that you or any other developer how have the source code can easily add new features to it in the future.
+Working on **Large Scale Projects** need a good choice of technologies to work with, the main goal is to end up with a **robust, maintainable and bug-free application** that you or any other developer who have the source code can easily add new features to it in the future.

-A good choice of technologies for your next big project start with thinking to work with one of the amazing **organizational frameworks** since it really makes things a lot easier than you have ever imagined. **BackboneJS** is one of these frameworks that belong to the **MV * Pattern Family** and what is great about it, is the fact that you end-up doing things in your own way in contrast of other organizational library like **AngularJS**, that make you do everything in its way.
+A good choice of technologies for your next big project start with thinking to work with one of the amazing **organizational frameworks or library** since it really makes things a lot easier than you have ever imagined. **BackboneJS** is one of these frameworks that belong to the **MV * Pattern Family** and what is great about it, is the fact that you end-up doing things in your own way in contrast of other organizational framework like **AngularJS**, that make you do everything in its way.

 Now for real world project, the presence of **Back-end** in the server side, make  a lot of sense since we need it to communicate with the **Database** where all of the project data exist.
-For this project we have been working with **Flask**, the pyhon micro-framework and **SQLAlchemy**, the ORM for a full SQL functionality.
-These two technologies have the advantage of being very flexible.
+For this project we have been working with **Flask**, the python micro-framework and **SQLAlchemy**, the ORM for a full SQL functionality.
+These two technologies have the advantage of being very flexible and simplify a lot of things in the backend.

 ## Getting Start With The Project

 #### 1- The project main functionalities

 For this project we have two models to work with along: Store model and Product model.
-So the main functionalities of this application will be essentially two as shown next:
+So the main functionalities of this application will be essentially divided into two parts as shown next:

 ###### CRUD Functions - Store Model